 In a research study using this Conscious Anti-Racism online course at an inpatient child psychiatry unit, there was a decrease in restraints of Black patients from 43% to 18% after 215 (>50%) staff participated in online training.

 All racial disparities in restraint rates were eliminated.

 In addition, scores on the Harvard Implicit Association Test showed a statistically significant decrease in implicit bias.

 The Pittsburgh Business Group on Health participated in the Conscious Anti-Racism training w/100% participation from their team and 60% participation from their board, which allowed them to align as an organization to make major decisions around their focus on health equity.

 They launched a non-profit, Bridges 4 Health Equity, which has implemented two major grant funded projects to make a significant impact in health inequity.

 They developed an equity pledge to encourage the professional community be held accountable. >150 people signed or recorded the pledge and >500 people visited the pledge site.

 Be emotionally equipped to acknowledge what we can do as individuals to change the world around us

 Not feel intimidated by the strong feelings that arise from the type of "deep work" that leads to transformational change

-Empower yourself to speak up confidently against racism, confront biases and privilege, and advance social justice in a way that serves the people who are most directly impacted by racism and racial bias
+Empower yourself to speak up confidently against racism, confront biases, and recognize privilege in a way that serves the patients who are most directly impacted by racism and racial bias

 You are 100% safe to try this out.
 If you find that this course does not give you constructive tools for self-improvement, to overcome bias and privilege, and teach how to be an effective anti-racist...then please let us know.